Darkseal/bootstrap4-glyphicons/README.md

-# bootstrap-glyphicons
+# bootstrap4-glyphicons

 How to use Glyphicons with Bootstrap 4 (without getting mad)

 ## Introduction

-If you stumbled upon this project you most likely already know Bootstrap, the award-winning and worldwide-renown Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
+If you stumbled upon this project you most likely already know Bootstrap, the award-winning and worldwide-renown open source toolkit for developing with HTML, CSS, and JS.
 As a matter of fact, you are probably struggling trying to switch from from Bootstrap 3 to Bootstrap 4.
-Among the many things that have changed (mostly summarized in the [official Migration guide](http://getbootstrap.com/docs/4.0/migration/) there was the choice to drop the Glyphicons icon font.
+Among the many things that have changed (mostly summarized in the [official Migration guide](http://getbootstrap.com/docs/4.0/migration/)) there was the choice to drop the Glyphicons icon font.

 If you need icons, the Bootstrap team suggest one of the following alternatives: